mrphatom/mrphatom/README.md

     automating: "Mobile multi-agent AI setups"
   },
   workflow: () => {
-    return "Manus builds it, Gemini builds it, Claude builds it.
+    return "Manus runs it, Gemini maps it, Claude builds it.
 I review and ship it solo.";
   }
 };
 ```